-

 How many driving record points can I accumulate before the state suspends my driver’s license?

-The state will suspend your Idaho driver's license for 30 days if you accumulate 12 to 17 points during any 12-month period; but, there’s more to it than that.
+The state will suspend your Idaho driver's license for 30 days if you accumulate 12 to 17 points within 12 months; but, there's more to it than that.

 Here’s a breakdown: